CUBRID/cubrid-testtools/CTP/doc/ha_shell/ha_shell_guide.md

 CM_PORT = 8001

 ```
-This is depend on file ~/CTP/conf/shell_template.conf on controller node:
+This is depended on file `~/CTP/conf/shell_template.conf` on controller node:

 ```